Change management communication: how to improve it, and what to keep in mind?

 At this stage, here’s what to communicate:

 Continue to emphasize the advantages of the change.
 Additionally, praise employees for small progress and outline a vision for the company’s better future.
+By sharing success stories, you demonstrate positive outcomes and build momentum.

 Stage 4: Experimentation